-There are excellent links with our feeder and transfer schools due to our close liaison with these schools.
-Staff from the schools which our pupils are transferring to are invited to all review meetings in the year prior to their end of Key Stage transition.
-This ensures that all staff are aware of the needs of our pupils and can make adequate arrangements in readiness for the transition of our pupils.
+Excellent Links with our feeder and transfer schools is very good due to our close liaison with these schools.
+Staffs from the schools which our pupils are transferring to are invited to all review meetings in the year prior to their end of Key Stage transition.
+This ensures that all Staff are aware of the needs of our pupils and can make adequate arrangements in readiness for the transition of our pupils.
 Staff from the Secondary Phase also spend time in our school and pupils with additional needs follow a comprehensive programme of visits to their new secondary placement.
 The SEND Co visits all pre school settings of pupils with additional needs who join school in EYFS.
 Parents are contacted and information shared for pupils in EYFS.
-The SEND Co will contact all schools as necessary when pupils with additional needs join our school during KS1 and KS2.
+The SEND co will contact all schools as necessary when pupils with additional needs join our school during KS1 and KS2.